jeffpar/pcjs.v1/README.md

 	npm install

 to get all the development dependencies, including Gulp.
+NOTE: PCjs currently requires Gulp 3.x; it has not been upgraded to use Gulp 4.x.

 You'll probably also want to install the command-line interface to Gulp.
-You can install that locally as well, but it's recommended you install it globally with *-g*;
-OS X users may also need to preface this command with `sudo`:
+You can install that locally as well, but it's recommended you install it globally with *-g*; OS X users may also need to preface this command with `sudo`:

 	npm install gulp-cli -g